 Colour Schemes for the Flower Garden is one of the most important of Jekyll’s more than fifteen books, all detailing her own attempts and learnings at gardening in a hands-on, close-up view of her personal skills and preferences.
 This made her writing more appealing and popular than other prevailing gardening books.

-Jekyll structures Colour Schemes for the Flower Garden by the calendar (somewhat)—like Oxford gardener Robin Lane Fox, who also structured his more technical but equally delicious gardening book (somewhat).
+Jekyll structures Colour Schemes for the Flower Garden by the season —like Oxford gardener Robin Lane Fox, who also structured his more technical but equally delicious gardening book.

-You see, to gardeners comes a unique relationship with time, both ruled by its dictations and striving to exist independently.
+By season makes practical sense, you see, gardeners have a unique relationship with time, both ruled by its dictations and striving to exist independently.
 Novelist Penelope Lively called gardening “beyond the dictation of time.”
 Time is everything (even though when gardening, we often step outside its tyranny.)